daniel-morg-silva/Task-Manager/README.md

 ## Features
 - Creates a local SQLite database to store tasks.
 - Initialises a `Tasks` table with an ID, title, description, and completion status.
-- (Planned) Add, delete, update, and view tasks.
+- Add, delete, update, and view tasks.

 ## Purpose
 This project is part of my journey to learn C# and back-end development.
 The goal is to understand: